pupil-labs/pupil-docs/neon/general/data-streams/index.md

 # Data Streams
-The Neon module contains a number of sensors providing different types of data.
+The Neon module contains a number of sensors providing different types of data (see also [Technical Overview](/general/module-technical-overview/)).
 Some data is available in real-time (e.g. via the [real-time API](/real-time-api/tutorials/)), while other data is generated post hoc through either [Pupil Cloud](/pupil-cloud/) or [Neon Player](/neon-player/).

 Below you can find a description of all data streams and where they are available.
 All data is fully accessible and can be downloaded in convenient formats.